Ninjin89/typexmltoexpansionmarket/README.md

 Also keep in mind the converter exports each item seperated, which means if you have for example: `watterbottle_green` and `watterbottle_blue` it will outprint it as each seperated codeblock and won't be listed under `variants` in the `TraderConfig.json`.
 You have todo that manually.

 # How to use it
-Place `types.xml` file into your Folder where the `convertertoexpansion.exe` is and run the exe.
-Open the `TraderConfig.json` to see the output.
+1.Place `types.xml` file into your Folder where the `convertertoexpansion.exe` is and run the exe.
 * yourtypes.xml must be named `types.xml`

+2.Open the `TraderConfig.json` to see the output.

 **Changes you may also need to change to your liking:**